 However, if you’re more of a triathlete and are looking for exceptional accuracy and metrics across a wider range of sports, we’d buy the Vantage M and put our spare $20 towards a new pair of trainers.

 The Best Sport Watch Over $300

 If you’re happy to spend over $300 on a wearable, it’s almost certain that you’re looking at an Apple Watch.
 And we understand – they’re pretty great.
 Unless you have an Android phone, in which case they’re useless.
-That’s right – in 2019, you still need an iPhone to use an Apple Watch.
+That’s right – in 2022, you still need an iPhone to set up an Apple Watch.

 So, if you have an iPhone, is there a better alternative to an Apple Watch?
 And, if you don’t have an iPhone, are you actually missing out by not being able to own the most popular watch in the world (according to Apple, for what that’s worth)?

 Apple Watch Series 4 vs Garmin Forerunner 645 – Comfort and design

 You’d be forgiven for thinking this one is a certain victory for Apple.
 After all, everything the company makes looks great, right?